Assassin010/How-to-Query-into-RDS-MySQL-Using-AWS-Lambda-Python-handler-deployed-through-TERRAFORM/README.md

 Clone the code to your code editor with git clone command git clone https://github.com/Assassin010/How-to-Query-into-RDS-MySQL-Using-AWS-Lambda-Python-handler-deployed-through-TERRAFORM

+Note: Regarding RDS PASSWORD AND USERNAME, you can find them in variables.tf file: on block => variable "db_password" and variable "username"

+you can keep the same or change them just after cloning this repository to your local machine by changing their default values

 Deployment Steps: In your terminal Run these commands below (-)

 1.Terraform init